abrennec/sose20_mc/scripts/02_music.md

 - [The White Stripes](https://www.youtube.com/watch?v=0J2QdDbelmY) (starts with "E3")

 Check out the file satisfaction_riff.rb in the code folder and listen to the [song on youtube](https://www.youtube.com/watch?v=OZ8GZ3PFVGM).
 Try to figure out the riff and change it such it sounds similar to the song.

+## Exercise 5

+Pick a song of your liking and try to implement one melody part of it with Sonic Pi.